Gamification: Take Your B2B Marketing to the Next Level

-The concept of gamification isn't anything new, but it has recently gained a foothold in the world of B2B marketing.
-A big reason for B2B brands embracing gamification is the opportunity it provides to measure and monitor engagement with a target audience.
-It's not about giving visitors to your website a fun game to play - it's about motivating them to engage with you.
+One of the main reasons why B2B brands should be embracing gamification is the opportunity it provides to measure and monitor engagement with your target audience.
+It's not just about giving visitors to your website a fun game to play - but encouraging further engagement across your site or on social media.
 People are naturally competitive and enjoy completing tasks and problem solving, so why not appeal to this side of their nature?

 We take a look at a few examples of B2B marketing gamification done well...

-Interactive agency inTacto used one of last year’s hottest design topics - flat design - as the basis for a fantastic, interactive infographic.
+Interactive agency inTacto used flat design as the basis for a fantastic, interactive infographic.
 The flat vs realistic graphics debate has been a talking point in web design for the past year or so.
 With so much search activity, it was the perfect subject for driving traffic to an online game.
 The infographic-style journey through the site ends with a 'beat 'em up' style game between the 'flat' and 'realistic' characters.
 Upon completing the game you are greeted with a happy new year message, links to the inTacto site, sharing options and the opportunity to win merchandise.
 The main draw here is the quality of the experience - the reward is enjoyment and it's so lovingly crafted that you feel compelled to share it.

 Workplace, a leader in workforce labour forecasting and scheduling, launched a gamified version of its service that allowed visitors to play as a store manager.
 You must organise your staff to ensure customers are looked after, shelves are kept stocked and workers are motivated.
 The game is essentially a free demo of Workplace's workforce management software in a fun, retro and playable context.
 By injecting some cute graphics, humour and the chance to appear on a high scoring 'wall of fame', the game succeeds at appealing to people's competitive nature as a way to encourage sharing.
 In the end, it's a very clever and engaging way to encourage people to trial a service.